Seek Returns logo

 Min

-AGI vs. SUZ: A comparison of their ROE against their respective Gold and Paper, Lumber & Forest Products industry benchmarks.
+AGI vs. SUZ: A comparison of their Return on Equity (TTM) against their respective Metals & Mining and Paper & Forest Products industry benchmarks.

 AGI